wedesoft/www.wedesoft.de/_posts/2025-06-05-flight-model-physics-venturestar.md

 ![sfsim space flight simulator screenshot](/pics/flight.jpg)

 This is an informational post on how to simulate atmospheric flight of a [Venturestar][3] style single-stage-to-orbit space craft.
-My dad is an experienced aerodynamics engineer and I asked him to help with making the aerodynamics of the [sfsim][4] space flight simulator realistic to some extent.
+My dad **Gerhard Wedekind** is an experienced aerodynamics engineer and I asked him to help with making the aerodynamics of the [sfsim][4] space flight simulator realistic to some extent.
 The information in this post is a write-up of relevant formulas and approximate data he obtained from numerical simulation and estimates from aerodynamics knowledge.

 ## Coordinate systems